 We rely significantly on our value-added resellers, systems integrators and corporate resellers, which we collectively refer to as resellers, for the marketing and distribution of our software applications and services.
 Resellers are our most significant distribution channel.
-However, our agreements with resellers are generally not exclusive, are generally renewable annually and in many cases may be terminated by either party without cause.
+However, our agreements with resellers are generally not exclusive, are generally renewable annually, generally do not contain minimum sales requirements and in many cases may be terminated by either party without cause.
 Many of our resellers carry software applications that are competitive with ours.
 These resellers may give a higher priority to other software applications, including those of our competitors, or may not continue to carry our software applications at all.
-If a number of resellers were to discontinue or reduce the sales of our products, or were to promote our competitors' products in lieu of our applications, it would have a material adverse effect on our future revenues.
+If a number of resellers were to discontinue or reduce the sales of our products, or were to promote our competitors' products in lieu of our own, it would have a material adverse effect on our future revenues.
 Events or occurrences of this nature could seriously harm our sales and results of operations.
+If we fail to manage our resellers successfully, there may be conflicts between resellers, or they could fail to perform as we anticipate, which could reduce our sales.
 In addition, we expect that a significant portion of our sales growth will depend upon our ability to identify and attract new reseller partners.
 The use of resellers is an integral part of our distribution network.
-We believe that our competitors also use reseller network.
+We believe that our competitors also use reseller arrangements.
+Our competitors may be more successful in attracting reseller partners and could enter into exclusive relationships with resellers that make it difficult to expand our reseller network.
 Any failure on our part to expand our network of resellers could impair our ability to grow revenues in the future.
-Sales through our reseller agreement with Dell accounted for approximately 12% of total revenues for fiscal 2006.
-Dell accounted for a total of approximately 14% of our accounts receivable balance as of March 31, 2007 as a result of our results of operations.
+Sales through our reseller agreement with Dell accounted for approximately 18% of total revenues for fiscal 2008 and approximately 12% of total revenues for fiscal 2007.
+Dell accounted for a total of approximately 20% of our accounts receivable balance as of March 31, 2008 as a result of our reseller agreement and our original equipment manufacturer agreement.
+If we were to see an impairment of our receivable balance from Dell, it could have a significant adverse effect on our results of operations.